Malton, North Yorkshire

 Malton is a market town, civil parish and electoral ward in North Yorkshire, England.
-Historically part of the North Riding of Yorkshire, the town is the location of the offices of Ryedale District Council and has a population of around 13,000 people, measured for both the civil parish and the electoral ward at the 2011 Census as 4,888.
+Historically part of the North Riding of Yorkshire, the town has a population measured for both the civil parish and the electoral ward at the 2011 Census as 4,888.

-The town is located to the north of the River Derwent which forms the historic boundary between the North and East Ridings of Yorkshire.
+The town is located to the north of the River Derwent, which forms the historic boundary between the North and East Ridings of Yorkshire.

+Until 2023 the town was part of the Ryedale district and was the location of the headquarters of the district council.